DuongAnhTran/Lycoris/README.md

 # Lycoris
 A convenient and seamless application for searching and accessing song lyrics.
-Lycoris allows users to search, view, and save their favourite songs' lyrics directly in the application without any constraints or limitations, as long as the song has a plain text lyrics document.
+Lycoris allows users to search, view, and save their favorite songs' lyrics directly in the application without any constraints or limitations, as long as the song has a plain text lyrics document.

 ## Supporting platforms: